docteurmabuse/Entrevoisins/README.md

 ======================================

 1. Download the project code, preferably using git clone.
+2. Click Build and make project
-2. Run the newly created configuration
+3. Run the app